render-examples/pg-rag-engine/docs/ARCHITECTURE.md

 services are not currently Blueprint resources.

 Only the Workflow receives source credentials and database access.
 The scheduler only dispatches a task.
-Toolshed receives only the MCP URL and shared service token.